dphfox/wolf/docs/design/09-rewrites.md

 Rewrites look identical to a `let` declaration, except they use the `rewrite` keyword.
 They must point at an existing declaration.

 The new value does not have to be the same kind of data.
+However, the rewritten program must still be compatible with the new datum.

 ```
 let some_thing: 25